chakeson/Reading-order/reading-order/README.md

 # TODO
-- Add login page

-- Add login api hooking
+- Fix login api target api to verification

 - Add account settings.

 - Way to exfiltrate data for requests.

 - Add api hooking for books.tsx so it saves progress.

+- Fix Login and Sign up and similar routing.
+Consider modal instad of page.

 - Add progress-bar on navbar.